Investigative Reporting Prize Rules

 - Each submission must include a one-sentence summary of the entry, a brief description of the actual or potential impact of the investigative report, and a brief description of how the story originated and comment on the reporting process.

 - Many entries include a series of articles on a particular topic.
 Please limit your submission to no more than 10 installments, including sidebars and interactive or multimedia features.

 - No more than four credited author names per team.
 If a team consists of more than four members, the additional members should be listed as “Staff” or the name of the team (e.g. “Interactive project team,” etc.).

 - The four credited authors, titles of investigative work and all other information must be finalized and accurate at time of submission, as this information will be used in a press release if your entry is selected as a finalist.

 - Any corrections or clarifications added to the story after its initial publication must be clearly identified and explained.

 - Material must be submitted as a live URL and printer-friendly PDF:

 - URL: Applicants are responsible for making sure the URL works outside of their organization.
+If entry content is behind a paywall applicants must ensure judges are able to view it (e.g. by providing login details or creating private URL).
 URLs must remain active during the contest period.
 If entry includes multiple articles/installments, please (where possible) include URL of single landing page/index/playlist with access to all articles/installments.